covcom/300CEM/Week_04_Simple_Views_and_Layouts/README.md

     </TableLayout>
     ```

-    Here Make is a drop-down menu Spinner and Fuel type are a Switch.
+    Spend some time with this layout file, and try to understand different attributes associated with different widgets.
+Here 'Make' is a drop-down menu Spinner and 'Fuel type' is a Switch.
 These two are new and worth spending some time on.
 We also have here some radio buttons and checkboxes, which are pretty straightforward.
-Note here the 'mode edit' is an ImageButton, which is also new.
+Note here the 'node edit' is an ImageButton, which is also new.

-    Spend some time with this layout file, and try to understand different attributes associated with different widgets.

-5. Insert the following variable declaration into MainActivity class.
-This is to accommodate layout element changes.
+5. Insert/remove some variable declarations into/from the MainActivity class to accommodate layout element changes.
+What we want to do here is to have all input fields on the graphical layout as member variables of the class.
+We also need a couple more virables for later use.
+After this step, your member variables should look like this:

     ```java
     public static final String KEY_MAKE = "keyMake";